himanshu-rudra/git-assignment-2/README.md

 **Calculator Functions Repository** <br/>
 Welcome to the Calculator Functions repository!
-This repository showcases a collection of handy calculator functions implemented in various programming languages.<br/>
+This repository showcases a collection of handy calculator functions implemented in various programming languages.
 Additionally, it serves as a learning ground for understanding and contributing through Pull Requests (PRs).

 **Calculator Functions** <br/>